gSchool/ada-pre-course/02-day02/04-exercises/04-exercises.md

 ##### !question

 Prompt for a number.
-If the number is even, print EVEN, otherwise, print ODD.
+If the number is evenly divisible by 5, print MULTIPLE OF 5, otherwise, print NOT A MULTIPLE OF 5.

 Example Run:

 ```
 Enter a number  ==> 13
-ODD
+NOT A MULTIPLE OF 5
 ```

 Second Example Run

 ```
 Enter a number  ==> 14
-EVEN
+NOT A MULTIPLE OF 5
 ```

 Third Example Run

 ```
 Enter a number  ==> -20
-EVEN
+MULTIPLE OF 5
 ```